-- transactionId: A UUID that uniquely identifies the transaction across all network nodes. - status: A transaction status code: - Received: The transaction was received by the service. - Processing: The transaction is currently being processed. - o Pending: Processing of the documents has not begun, but is scheduled. - Approved: The submission has been approved or certified if it needs approval.
+- transactionId: A UUID that uniquely identifies the transaction across all network nodes. - status: A transaction status code: - Received: The transaction has been received by the Node but has not yet been processed or scheduled for processing. - Processing: The transaction is currently being processed. - Pending: Processing of the documents has not begun, and is either scheduled to be processed at a later time or is awaiting approval.
+Approved: The submission has been approved or certified if it needs approval.
 However, the documents have not been delivered to the receiver yet.

-- Processed: The request/submission has been processed. - Completed: The transaction has completed, no further action will be taken on the request/submission. - Failed: The transaction has failed, no further action will be taken on the request/submission.
-The requester should resubmit. - Canceled: The transaction has been cancelled by the originator of the request. - Unknown: The status of the transaction cannot be determined. - statusDetail: A string describes the current status.
+- Processed: The request/submission has been processed at the node.
+However, any payload associated with the transaction has yet to be delivered to the final recipient, usually a backend process. - Completed: The transaction has completed, no further action will be taken on the request/submission. - Failed: The transaction has failed.
+No further action will be taken on the request/submission.
+The requester should reinitiate the transaction after the problem is fixed. - Canceled: The transaction has been canceled by the node administrator or an approver. - Unknown: The status of the transaction cannot be determined at this time. - statusDetail: A string describes the current status.
 This value should provide additional detail useful to the user as to the particular nature of the status code.